 - Whale Watching and Waterfalls: 2-Day Snæfellsnes Tour.

 Best 2-in-1 combination winter tours from Reykjavik

 Sometimes it might be interesting to combine several excursions in one.
 It not only saves you time, but money as well.
 Below are some of the best combination tours that you can do from Reykjavik in winter.
 Just beware that the daylight hours are short in winter.
-While it’s perfectly ok to enjoy the Blue Lagoon in the dark, some other combinations may not be ideal during the darkest winter months.
+While it’s perfectly ok to enjoy the Secret Lagoon in the dark, some other combinations may not be ideal during the darkest winter months.

 - Golden Circle and Silfra snorkelling.
 This tour is extremely popular and is often sold out, also in winter.

 - Secret Lagoon Early Access & Golden Circle: Full-Day Tour

 - Golden Circle and Blue Lagoon Small Group Tour

 Here is a small selection of other popular winter day trips from Reykjavik:

 - Full-Day Iceland Game of Thrones Tour